gperdrizet/stegosaurus/README.md

 Per-model tokenizer settings are in `src/model_config.json`.

-## 4. Deployment
+## 6. Deployment

-### 4.1.
+### 6.1.
 Docker

 The app is published as a single image which runs on CPU or GPU.
 The image includes the CUDA 12.6 PyTorch wheel for wide GPU support (Pascal sm_60 and newer).
-If a GPU is not avalible, the model falls back to CPU inference automatically at runtime.
+If a GPU is not available, the model falls back to CPU inference automatically at runtime.
 The `qwen3-0.6B` (default) model is included in the image for running in offline environments.
 Hugging Face telemetry & model update checks are disabled via environment variables.

 **Build from source:**
 ```bash